 Drake Smith – Vice President of Development

 Previously, Mr. Smith was an Applications Engineer and Technical Services Manager for ITT Semiconductors where he was responsible for the design and development of integrated circuits.
-Mr. Smith holds a Bachelor of Engineering degree from the University of Lowell, and a Master of Software Engineering degree from Brandeis University.
+Mr. Smith holds a Bachelor of Engineering degree from the University of Lowell, and a Masters of Software Engineering degree from Brandeis University.

 Brian A. Marks, J.D.
 Ph.D. – Administration | Operations